GuccioGucci/yoke/README.md

 * [curl](http://curl.haxx.se/)
 * [coreutils](https://www.gnu.org/software/coreutils/)

-Additional dependencies (for both application and tests) expected to be available in the `PATH` will be automatically installed on firt execution.
+Additional dependencies (for both application and tests) expected to be available in the `PATH` will be automatically installed on first execution.
 Since at the moment the tool is available as source code only (but planned to be distributed with source and/or binary releases), here's how to install it:

 ```
 $ git clone https://github.com/GuccioGucci/yoke.git